shivangichaudhary/Facial-reconstruction-from-CCTV-footage/README.md

 3. In Jupyter Notebook, select the kernel named `venv`.

 ### Step 7: Run the Project

 Now you are ready to run the project.
 Open the Jupyter Notebook:

 ```bash
 jupyter notebook ethos24_autoencoder_cctv_facial_recon.ipynb
 ```
 Follow the steps in the notebook to execute the project.

+---

+## Model Architecture and Explanation

+The project uses a **Convolutional Autoencoder** based on a modified **LeNet-style architecture**.
+The architecture consists of:

+- **Encoder**:
+  - Series of convolution layers with max-pooling to reduce the spatial dimensions while capturing features.
+- **Latent Space**:
+  - The compressed representation that encodes the essential features for face reconstruction.
+- **Decoder**:
+  - Mirrors the encoder to upsample and reconstruct the input image.
+- **Skip Connections**:
+  - Added from the encoder to the decoder to preserve fine details during reconstruction.
+- **Activation Functions**:
+  - `ReLU` for convolution layers and `sigmoid` for the output layer to produce pixel values between 0 and 1.

+### Insert Architecture Diagram

+You can visualize the autoencoder architecture in the notebook with the diagram included.
+The **Convolutional Autoencoder** layers with their respective parameters (depth, height, width, filter size) will be illustrated here.

+---

+## Preprocessing Steps

+### **Low-Light Enhancement**

+The CCTV footage often suffers from low lighting.
+To mitigate this:

+- **Gamma Correction**: Enhances low-light regions by applying `exposure.adjust_gamma(img, gamma=0.8)` which brightens darker areas while maintaining image contrast.

+### **Noise Reduction**

+Noise is inherent in low-quality footage.
+A denoising method is used:

+- **Non-local Means Denoising**: Applied using `cv2.fastNlMeansDenoisingColored` to reduce chromatic and luminance noise in the image while preserving detail.

+### **Super-Resolution**

+While not explicitly super-resolution, the **upsampling layers** in the decoder help increase image size after encoding, enhancing spatial detail:

+- **Upsampling2D Layers**: Increases the resolution of the encoded feature maps to reconstruct a higher-quality image.

+### **Data Augmentation**

+To generalize the model and reduce overfitting, augmentation techniques are applied:

+- **Horizontal Flipping**: Randomly flips images horizontally with a 50% probability to simulate different orientations of faces.

+---

+## Model Evaluation and Metrics

+The model's performance is evaluated using the following metrics:

+1. **Mean Squared Error (MSE)**: Measures the difference between the original and reconstructed images.
+2. **Peak Signal-to-Noise Ratio (PSNR)**: Calculates the ratio between the maximum possible power of a signal and the power of corrupting noise.

+### Insert Metric Tables

+Insert tables showing **MSE** and **PSNR** values for the test dataset here.

+---

+## Prediction Results

+After training, the reconstructed images are compared against the original images.
+Visual comparisons can be found in the `output/` folder.

+### Insert Comparison Images

+You can include side-by-side comparison images here in the documentation to showcase how well the model reconstructs faces from low-quality footage.

+---

+## Future Work and Enhancements

+1. **Incorporate 3D Landmarks**: The project can be extended to use 3D facial landmarks for better accuracy in facial reconstruction.
+2. **Multi-scale Feature Learning**: Adding multi-scale convolutions to improve fine details at different scales in the image.
+3. **Experiment with Super-Resolution Networks**: Incorporate explicit super-resolution techniques such as SRCNN or ESRGAN to further enhance the quality of face reconstructions from extremely low-resolution images.

+---

+## Acknowledgments

+Special thanks to the dataset contributors and open-source tool developers.